 The 18th annual benefit and art auction jointly benefitted amFAR and the Dallas Museum of Art.
 The black-tie gala dinner — featuring a live and silent auction and entertainment — attracted prominent artists, art collectors, and philanthropists from around the world, including designer Pabaral Gurung, Zoe Saldana, John Benjamin Hickey, host Teddy Sears and Ricky Martin.

 Each year, Todd Events breaks out their geodesic dome tent (90’ in diameter) for the Two x Two gala.
 This year, the theme was reflecting back.
 An all white and mirror look was complemented with hints of muted purples in the floral, tabletop accents and lighting.
 A mirrored catwalk stage with a mirror proscenium and mylar curtains was positioned at the back of the tent.
-Mirrored rectangular tables were topped with a collection of glass vases with orchids, lucite candlesticks with taper candles, and amethyst gem details.
+Creative gala ideas like mirrored rectangular tables were topped with a collection of glass vases with orchids, lucite candlesticks with taper candles, and amethyst gem details.
 Projections of effervescing bubbles on the exterior of the tent provided for a great feature for guest arrival.

 Location: Pier 92, New York